Summer Camp

 • art projects like seed mandalas and pop up books

-• dancing and singing along to our favorite Earth science song
+• dancing and singing along to our favorite Earth science songs

 • relaxing with friends, telling stories, and sharing meals